On this page▾

 iOS 26.4 created a new CarPlay app category Apple calls voice-based conversational apps.
 ChatGPT and Perplexity both shipped CarPlay apps within weeks.
 The design constraint is strict: voice in, voice out — the API deliberately blocks text walls and images on the car screen.
 In practice it's a long-form Siri alternative: you ask a question at a red light and get a spoken answer without touching the phone.

 Worth knowing before you expect magic: the apps run through your iPhone's data connection, so dead-zone highways mean dead assistants — same failure mode as streaming.
+For the full walkthrough — which apps qualify, how to add each one, and how they stack up against Siri — see iOS 26.4 CarPlay AI apps: how to add and use them.

 The video player is still in the pipeline

 The most-searched iOS 26.4 CarPlay feature is the one that didn't ship.
 Apple has been building parked-car video playback (AirPlay video to the head unit), and traces were visible through the 26.4 betas — but the release build holds it back.
 The reason, per reporting on the beta cycle, is that each automaker has to formally approve video for its vehicles, so expect a slow, brand-by-brand rollout rather than a single flip of a switch.
+Apple has since made it official for iOS 27 — the full CarPlay video guide tracks what was announced at WWDC 2026 and what works in the meantime.

 What didn't ship in 26.4